- Recent Quakes

 6 units (2-0-4); first term.
 We all live with earthquakes, but despite ongoing scientific efforts, scientists have not been able to predict them.
 What have they tried, and why hasn’t it worked?
 During this freshman seminar, participants will review our current understanding of the earthquake process, the efforts that have been made in earthquake prediction, real-time response to earthquakes, and advances in earthquake preparation in Southern California.
 We will go on a 1-day trip off campus to visit local faults.
 Freshmen only; limited enrollment.
 Instructor: Stock.

 3 units (0-3-0); first term.
 Formal introduction to modern computer-based geospatial analysis.
 Covers methods and applications of Geographic Information Systems (GIS) in Earth and planetary sciences in the form of practical lab exercises using the ArcGIS software package and a variety of geo-referenced data (Digital Elevation Models, geodetic measurements, satellite images, geological maps).
-Instructor: Staff.
+Not offered 2016-2017.

 6 units (3-3-0); second term.
 Prerequisite: instructor's permission.
 9 units (0-3-6);spring break, thrid term.
 Prerequisite: Ge 111 a.
 An introduction to the theory and application of basic geophysical field techniques consisting of a comprehensive survey of a particular field area using a variety of methods (e.g., gravity, magnetic, electrical, GPS, seismic studies, and satellite remote sensing).
 The course will consist of a seminar that will discuss the scientific background for the chosen field area, along with the theoretical basis and implementation of the various measurement techniques.
 The 4-5-day field component will be held in spring break, and the data analysis component is covered in Ge 111 b.
 May be repeated for credit with an instructor's permission.
 Instructors: Clayton, Simons.

-6 units (1-4-1); second term.
+9 units (1-4-4); second term.
 Prerequisites: Ge 114 a or instructor’s permisson.
 Methods of quantitative laboratory analysis of rocks, minerals, and fluids in geological and planetary sciences.
 Consists of five intensive two-week modules covering scanning electron microscopy (imaging, energy-dispersive X-ray spectroscopy, electron backscatter diffraction); the electron microprobe (wavelength-dispersive X-ray spectroscopy); X-ray powder diffraction; optical, infrared, and Raman spectroscopy; and plasma source mass spectrometry for elemental and radiogenic isotope analysis.
 Satisfies the Institute core requirement for an additional introductory laboratory course.
-Instructors: Asimow, Jackson, Rossman.
+Instructors: Asimow, Jackson, Rossman, staff.

 9 units (3-0-6); first term.
 Prerequisites: Ma 1 or equivalent.
 Introduction to methods in data analysis.
 Course will be an overview of different ways that one can quantitatively analyze data, and will not focus on any one methodology.
 Topics will include linear regression, least squares inversion, Fourier analysis, principal component analysis, and Bayesian methods.
 Emphasis will be on both a theoretical understanding of these methods and on practical applications.
 Exercises will include using numerical software to analyze real data.
 Instructor: Tsai.

 6 units (1-5-0); third term.
 Prerequisite: Ge 11 ab, Ge 106 (may be taken concurrently with Ge 106).
 A comprehensive introduction to methods of geological field mapping through laboratory exercises in preparation for summer field camp.
 Laboratory exercises introduce geometrical and graphical techniques in the analysis of geologic maps.
 Field trips introduce methods of geological mapping.
-Instructor: Saleeby.
-Given in alternate years; offered 2016–17.
+Instructor: Wernicke.

 12 units (0-9-3); first, second, third terms.
 Prerequisites: Ge 120 or equivalent, or instructor’s permission.
 Field mapping and supporting laboratory studies in topical problems related to the geology of the southwestern United States.
 Course provides a breadth of experience in igneous, metamorphic, or sedimentary rocks or geomorphology.
 Multiple terms of 121 may be taken more than once for credit if taught by different instructors.
 Instructors: Avouac (a), Kirschvink (b), Wernicke (c).

-6 (1-3-2); first, second, or third term.
+6 units (1-3-2); first term.
 Prerequisites: Ge 11ab or Ge 101, or instructor's permission.
 Each term, a different field topic in Southern California will be examined in both seminar and field format.
 Relevant readings will be discussed in a weekly class meeting.
 During the 3-day weekend field trip we will examine field localities relevant to the topic, to permit detailed discussion of the observations.
 Class can be taken more than once because the content is different each time.
 Graded pass/fail.
 Instructor: Stock.

 3 units (1-0-2); first, second, or third terms, by announcement.
 Prerequisites: Ge 11 ab or Ge 101, or instructor's permission.
 Includes approximately three days of weekend field trips into areas displaying highly varied geology.
 Each student is assigned the major responsibility of being the resident expert on a pertinent subject for each trip.
 Graded pass/fail.
 Instructor: Kirschvink.